Data protection and disclaimer

-If you have questions, suggestions or concerns in relation to the handling of your data, you are welcome to contact us by post, telephone or e-mail:
+If you have questions, suggestions or concerns in relation to the handling of your data, you are welcome to contact us by post or e-mail:

-Postal address: Post CH Ltd, Swiss Post Contact Center, Wankdorfallee 4, 3030 Berne, Switzerland
+Postal address: Swiss Post Contact Center, Post CH Network Ltd, Wankdorfallee 4, 3030 Bern, Switzerland

-Should you wish to contact us by e-mail, please note that e-mails will be in an unencrypted form and will therefore be susceptible to the security risks typically associated with such methods of communication.
+Should you wish to contact us by e-mail, please note that e-mails are unencrypted and are therefore susceptible to the security risks typically associated with this method of communication.

 10. How secure is your data?

-The data we collect and save is treated confidentially and, using appropriate technical and organizational precautions, protected from loss or manipulation as well as from unauthorized access by third parties.
+The data we collect and save is treated confidentially and, using appropriate technical and organizational precautions, protected against loss or manipulation as well as against unauthorized access by third parties.

 Login information exchanged between your hardware and us is encrypted.
-We do not accept liability for any unauthorized access or loss or personal data that is beyond our control.
+We do not accept liability for any unauthorized access or loss of personal data that is beyond our control.

-The entire contents of the digital presence are protected by copyright (all rights reserved).
-Downloading or printing out individual pages or parts of the digital presence is permitted provided that this is for private use and not for commercial purposes and provided that the copyright notice or other legally protected names or symbols are not removed.
+The entire contents of the Website are protected by copyright (all rights reserved).
+Downloading or printing out individual pages or parts of the Website is permitted provided that this is for private use and not for commercial purposes.
+No copyright notices or other legally protected names or symbols may therefore be removed.

-Complete or partial reproduction, transmission (by electronic or any other means), modifications, links or use of the Swiss Post website for public or commercial purposes are prohibited without the prior written consent of Swiss Post.
+Complete or partial reproduction, transmission (by electronic or any other means), modification or linking of the Website for public or commercial purposes is prohibited without the prior written consent of Swiss Post Ltd.

-To the extent admissible by law, all legal relationships between the users of this digital presence and Swiss Post shall be subject to substantive Swiss law.
-The sole place of jurisdiction is Berne.
+To the extent admissible by law, all legal relationships between the Users of the Website and Swiss Post Ltd shall be subject to substantive Swiss law.
+The sole place of jurisdiction is Bern.

 Phishing and attempted fraud on the Internet